django-admin-tools/django-admin-tools/docs/quickstart.rst

 Testing your new shiny admin interface
 --------------------------------------

-Congrats ! at this point you should have a working installation of django-admin-tools, now you can just login to your admin site and see what changed.
+Congrats!
+At this point you should have a working installation of django-admin-tools.
+Now you can just login to your admin site and see what changed.

-django-admin-tools if fully customizable, but this is out of the scope of this quickstart, to learn how to customize django-admin-tools modules please read :ref:`the customization section<customization>`.
+django-admin-tools is fully customizable, but this is out of the scope of this quickstart.
+To learn how to customize django-admin-tools modules please read :ref:`the customization section<customization>`.